qwerty0252/nodemon-clone/readme.md

 > npm install -g .

-When the package enter this command
+When the package is published on npm enter this command

 > npm install -g dee